-CJI's Judicial Excellence Awards have each year since 2000 recognized the work of three outstanding Colorado judges, one each for the district courts, county courts, and magistrates.
+Each year since 2000, CJI's Judicial Excellence Awards have recognized the work of outstanding Colorado district court judges, county court judges, and magistrates.
 Click here for past awardees.

-The awards are based on nominations from other judges, court staff, attorneys, and others familiar with the work of the court system.
+The awards are based on nominations from their peers in the judiciary, court staff, attorneys, and others familiar with the work of the court system.
 Awardees are celebrated at CJI's Judicial Excellence for Colorado Gala Dinner each fall.

 Award criteria reflect the high standards of Colorado's judicial system, including but not limited to: